player400/pi/README.md

 More information is availible in the ISA document.
 Currently only availible only in the 4-bit version.

+There is also a logical simulation of a 4-bit PI CPU availible (the .cv) file.
+This is a simulation made by Circuit Verse software.

 Further plans
 ____________________

-I am not in the process of creating a logical simulation of an implementation of this architecture, using Circuit Verse logic simulator.
-Then probably an FPGA simulation will follow.

 Eventually I plan on actually building the CPU based on the 8-bit version of this architecture (since 4-bit is not really practical for anything, except the most basic programs).